zonemaster/zonemaster/docs/public/installation/docker.md

 Zonemaster-CLI is available on [Docker Hub], and can be conveniently downloaded and run without any installation.
-Through Docker Zonemaster-CLI can be run on Linux, MacOS and Windows.
+Through Docker Zonemaster-CLI can be run on Linux, macOS and Windows.
 See [USING] Zonemaster-CLI for how to run Zonemaster-CLI on [Docker].

 To build your own Docker image, see the [Docker Image Creation] documentation.